-The aim of this chapter is to reproduce on the remote site a configuration symmetrical with the one created on the main IPS-Firewall.
+The aim of this section is to reproduce on the remote site a configuration symmetrical with the one created on the main IPS-Firewall.

 The objects are the same as those defined on the main IPS-Firewall.
-Please refer to chapter Configuring the main site, under Creating network objects.
+Please refer to section Configuring the main site, under Creating network objects.

-Please refer to chapter Configuring the main site, under Creating the IPSec tunnel.
+Please refer to section Configuring the main site, under Creating the IPSec tunnel.
 For the remote site, the fields to be entered in the wizard will have the following values:

 - Local network: Private Net Remote Site,

-- Remote network: Private Net Main Site,
+- Remote network: Private_Net_Main_Site,

 - Remote gateway: Pub Main FW,

 - Pre-shared key: the same password as the one entered on the main IPS-Firewall.